-At Mount Regis Center we know that you’re a part of a larger family system of friends and loved ones and we aim to include them in your recovery as much as possible.
+At Mount Regis Center in Salem, Virginia, we know that you’re a part of a larger family system of friends and loved ones and we aim to include them in your recovery as much as possible.
 We welcome your loved ones with open arms three days each week to allow you to spend time with those who will be most instrumental in your recovery.
 Family involvement is vital for individuals who are recovering from opiate addiction and we hope that your loved ones will join us in celebrating in your successes.

 In order to best heal your mind, body, and spirit, we also offer a number of experiential approaches to healing.
 These include: